 The Pros and Cons of Dog Parks

-Dog park benefits include providing a place to run and play off-leash - an outlet for your dog's overabundant energy.
-Dog parks can also be places where dogs get to practice undesirable social behavior and develop bad etiquette.
+Dog park benefits include providing a place to run and play off-leash – an outlet for your dog's overabundant energy.
+Dog may also practice undesirable social behavior and develop bad etiquette.

 1